Strong Duality for a Multiple-Good Monopolist: Characterizing Optimal Finite-Menu Mechanisms

-To formally state the theorem, we present it in the form of stochastic conditions which in general are easier to verify than explicitly constructing a transport map $\gamma$.
-We will need the following definition which extends the notion of convex domination.
+Our characterization result involves stochastic dominance conditions that are slightly more general than the standard notions of first, second and convex dominance.
+We need the following definition, which extends the notion of convex dominance.

 \begin{definition} We say that a function $u: X \rightarrow \mathbb{R}$ is $\vec v$-monotone for a vector $\vec v \in \{-1,0,+1\}^n$ if it is non-decreasing in all coordinates $i$ for which $v_i=1$ and non-increasing in all coordinates $i$ for which $v_i=-1$.